cosmo-team/cosmo/README.md

 ### DSK Only

 Currently Cosmo only supports [DSK][dsk] files with k <= 64 (so, 128 bit or less blocks).
-Support is planned for [DSK][dsk] files with larger k, and possibly output from other kmer counters.
+Support is planned for [DSK][dsk] files with larger k, and possibly output from other k-mer counters.

 ### Definition of "k-mer"

-Note that since our graph is edge-based, `k` defines the length of our edges, hence our nodes are only `k-1` symbols long.
+Note that since our graph is edge-based, k defines the length of our edges, hence our nodes are only k-1 symbols long.
-If you want to construct a [Succinct de Bruijn Graph][succ] where the nodes are `k`-mers, you will need to run [DSK][dsk] with k set to k+1.
-E.g. using output from `$ dsk <input_file> 27` will actually build a `26`-dimension de Bruijn graph.
+If you want to construct a [Succinct de Bruijn Graph][succ] where the nodes are k-mers, you will need to run [DSK][dsk] with k set to k+1.
+E.g. using output from `$ dsk <input_file> 27` will actually build a 26-dimension de Bruijn graph.

-At the time of writing, [DSK][dsk] doesn't support even `k` values though... so I had better hurry up and support different k-mer counters.

 Furthermore, most de Bruijn graph based assemblers add edges between *all* nodes that overlap.
-We are taking k-mer counter output for our edges, so we only have edges that were directly represented in the read set (this makes more sense to us, though - why add information that wasn't there, in a non-controlled way?
-Yes, we are *slightly* more dependent on read quality, but adding all possible edges isn't a sensible way to error correct).
+We are taking k-mer counter output for our edges, so we only have edges that were directly represented in the read set (this makes more sense to us, though).
+I may add support for the standard way in the future.

 ### Graph Traversal

 The traversal strategy is currently fairly primitive.
 We only output the unitigs (paths between branches).
 Unlike [Minia][minia] (for example), we don't treat each node as equal to its reverse complement (each way has their pros and cons).
+In fact, this is actually wrong :/ we need to fix the way it handles reverse complements.

 ## Overview and Performance